brinktrade/guides/content/0_creating-first-intent/README.md

 ### Fetching the Nonce Value

 To fetch the correct `nonce` value, we must make a GET request to the `/signers/<SIGNER>/nonces/v1` endpoint (replacing `<SIGNER>` with the public address of the EOA we'll be using to sign and submit this intent).

-This endpoint will respond with a few pieces of data, but we only need the `nonce` value.
 Once we have the response data, we can plug it in to our intent object.

 We'll start by putting our Brink API key into our .env file for security, then loading it into our code as a request header in `axios` with an `x-api-key` field.